 In this blog written by First Aid Pro, a provider of leading first aid course in Melbourne, they have compiled 6 effective first aid tips you can do to maintain your physical health during coronavirus.
 But first, let’s define what coronavirus is and what are its symptoms.

 The Novel Coronavirus, otherwise known as COVID-19, is a highly virulent virus that is originally traced from a wet market in Wuhan, a Chinese province of Hubei.
 Humans became infected with coronavirus from exposure to a source, most likely an animal, who is carrying the

 As with other viruses, COVID-19 transmission is also through the respiratory route.
 The virus is concentrated in the nose and lungs and can pass to another individual via droplets from sneezing and coughing.
 Once the virus has given an entry point into your body, you will most likely experience the symptoms in 2 to 14 days after exposure.

-The most common symptoms of coronavirus disease are:
+The most common symptoms of coronavirus

 - Shortness of breath

 It can be challenging to avoid being exposed to the virus, especially if you are often surrounded by other people.
 But just like during a regular flu season, there are things you can do to stay healthy during this pandemic.